George Floyd, a Central Park 911 Call, and All the Places Without Cameras: Being Our Brother’s Keeper

 Cameras continue to show us what many African Americans have known for years.

-And, if one video a day was not enough, a thousand miles away, Amy Cooper (a white woman) was walking her dog off leash in a part of Central Park (NYC) when Christian Cooper, a black man who was bird-watching, asked her to leash her dog in the area—which is designated as leash-only.
+And if one video a day was not enough, a thousand miles away, Amy Cooper (a white woman) was walking her dog off leash in a part of Central Park (NYC) when Christian Cooper, a black man who was bird-watching, asked her to leash her dog in the area—which is designated as leash-only.
 The situation escalated when Amy Cooper became upset, saying, "I'm taking a picture and calling the cops.
 I'm going to tell them there's an African American man threatening my life."
 At the end of the call, she escalated her tone and her faux panic and the camera told us the ugly truth—she was using his race as a weapon.

 In the coming days, there will likely be efforts to try to explain this story away.
 As a church, we must resist these efforts and confront the reality behind this and similar stories.
 It’s racism on display.
 And it always brings deep pain.